A. The Fundamentals of Editing

 A3 Know how the scope of a project affects the editorial process

-Understand how editing is influenced by the scope of a project: what the project is (its purpose, audience, and medium); the level of editorial intervention required; the time, budget, and other resources available; the roles of the key players in the project; and the lines of authority.
+Understand how editing is influenced by the scope of a project: what the project is (its purpose, audience, and medium); the level of editorial intervention required; the time, budget, and other resources available; the roles and responsibilities of the key players in the project; and the lines of authority.

 A4 Know the medium